 About

 I grew up in Bolton, where my parents and my comprehensive school shaped my commitment to social justice and accessible education.
 After studying in Cambridge for four years, I returned to the north in 2012 and studied for my PhD at the University of Leeds, volunteering for the charity York LGBT History Month alongside my studies.
+Following five years in academia, I went freelance in 2023, excited by the opportunity to make a difference to the public understanding of queer history.

 In all the work I do, I’m motivated by a commitment to making visible the diversity and complexity of queer experience.
 Trans people aren’t monolithic, and neither is our history: this needs to be reflected in our workplace strategies, our heritage narratives and our classrooms.